KrystopherWeeton/227-fuzzers/experiments/chromium/bugs/bug1.md

 ### Reason
 ```
+In block 63, it checks for the comparison "scheme() == url::kHttpsScheme", and
 url::kHttpsScheme might be uninitialize.
 We checked the file chromium/url/third_party/mozilla/url_parse.h which defined the url namespace, but does not have element kHttpsScheme declared or initialized
 ```